primeqa/primeqa/examples/boolqa/README.md

 # Training a full TyDiQA model

-Here we describe how to train the TyDiQA model `PrimeQA-Reader-with-Boolean` which was submitted to the TyDi leaderboard on 11/1/2022.
+Here we describe how to train the TyDiQA model `PrimeQA-Reader-with-Boolean` which was submitted to the TyDiQA leaderboard on 11/1/2022.
 This model has full support for boolean questions.
 For simplified inference-only TyDiQA with suppport for boolean questions using earlier models, please see [here](../../primeqa/boolqa/README.md).
 Training this model is a multistage process:

-- first we customize a general-purpose MRC model to Tydi
+- first we customize a general-purpose MRC model for TyDiQA

 - then we train a question type classifier that determines if questions are short answer or yes/no.